tomcz/zookeeper-example/README.md

-This project is an example of how to integrate the [Apache Zookeeper](http://zookeeper.apache.org/) service using the [Curator](https://github.com/Netflix/curator) framework in order to select a single JMS message listener from among a number of [Spring](http://www.springsource.com/developer/spring) web applications.
+This project is an example of how to integrate the [Apache Zookeeper](http://zookeeper.apache.org/) service using the [Curator](https://github.com/Netflix/curator) framework in order to select a single JMS message listener from among a number of [Spring](http://www.springsource.com/developer/spring) web application nodes.

 The three classes involved in this example are: